naijasecforce/blog.github.io/_posts/2019-12-07-career-path-grc.md

 ---
 In our second series on career path, Mosimi interviewed cybersecurity professionals in Governance, Risk and Compliance(GRC).If you missed it, check out our first series on [security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/).

-There are two main categories of career paths in cybersecurity- Strategic and tactical.
+There are two main categories of career paths in cybersecurity- Strategic and Tactical.
 * The Strategic Path focuses on areas such as Governance, Risk and Compliance (GRC), IT Audit, Security Frameworks e.g. ISO 27001/2, PCI-DSS etc; and
 * The Tactical Path focuses on areas such as Vulnerability Assessment, Penetration Testing, Bug Bounty, IoT Assessments, Incident Response etc.